wichtounet/wichtounet.github.io/posts/2015/06/continuous-performance-management-with-cpm-for-cpp.rst

 Define benchmarks
 -----------------

-Benchmarks can be defined either in a CPM_BENCH functor or in the global scope with :code:`CPM_DIRECT_BENCH`.
+Benchmarks can be defined either in a CPM_BENCH functor or in the global scope with `CPM_DIRECT_BENCH`.

 1. simple